The Ariel Foundation partners with community organizations in the preservation and enhancement of the cultural heritage of our neighborhoods.

 Founded in 2009 by Karen Buchwald Wright, as a private family foundation, The Ariel Foundation focuses on improving quality of life throughout Mount Vernon, Ohio.
 Through grant partnerships with local organizations committed to creating opportunities that provide for a better life for area residents, visitors to the community and future generations.

 The Foundation partners in promoting arts, culture, education, health & wellbeing while fostering community preservation balanced with community revitalization.
-For more than 10 years, the Foundation's impact has been felt far and wide in Mount Vernon and Knox County by more than 80 service, government, education and economic development organizations.
+For 15 years, the Foundation's impact has been felt far and wide in Mount Vernon and Knox County by more than 80 service, government, education and economic development organizations.

 AFP Photo